 Once all the major revisions are made, it is now time to use a fine-toothed comb to look for grammatical and punctuation errors in each sentence.
 The common issues seen by editors are generally missing or misplaced commas, tense agreement, and subject-verb agreement.

-The editor will correct paragraphs and rewrite run-on sentences.
+The book editor will correct paragraphs and rewrite run-on sentences.
 They will ensure dialogue is correct, and that spacing is appropriate.

 The editor will watch for redundancies, plot holes, and overarching content.